Gimli (Middle-earth)

 Gimli is a fictional character in J. R. R. Tolkien's Middle-earth, appearing in The Lord of the Rings.
 A dwarf warrior, he is the son of Glóin, a member of Thorin's company in Tolkien's earlier book The Hobbit.
 He represents the race of Dwarves as a member of the Fellowship of the Ring.
 As such, he is one of the primary characters in the story.
 In the course of the adventure, Gimli aids the Ring-bearer Frodo Baggins, participates in the War of the Ring, and becomes close friends with Legolas, overcoming an ancient enmity of Dwarves and Elves.

 Scholars have commented that Gimli is unlike other dwarves in being free from their characteristic greed for gold.
 They note, too, that he is unique in being granted the gift of Galadriel's hair, something that she had refused to Fëanor.
 The events recall the Norse legend Njáls saga, where a gift of hair is refused, with fateful consequences.

 Gimli was voiced by David Buck in Ralph Bakshi's 1978 animated version of The Lord of the Rings.
 Gimli does not appear in Rankin/Bass's 1980 animated version of The Return of the King.
-In Peter Jackson's film trilogy, Gimli is played by the Welsh actor John Rhys-Davies.
+In Peter Jackson's film trilogy, Gimli is played by the Welsh actor John Rhys-Davies, using a Scottish accent.